pramsey/pgsql-ogr-fdw/README.md

     SELECT * FROM typetest_fdw;

-## IMPORT FOREIGN SCHEMA
+## Advanced Features

+### Automatic Foreign Table Creation

-*  This feature is available on **PostgreSQL 9.5+** only
+**This feature is only available with PostgreSQL 9.5 and higher**

-### Importing all tables
+You can use the PostgreSQL `IMPORT FOREIGN SCHEMA` command to [import table definitions from an OGR data source](http://www.postgresql.org/docs/9.5/static/sql-importforeignschema.html).

+#### Import All Tables

-If you want to import all tables use the special schema called "ogr_all".
+If you want to import all tables in the OGR data source use the special schema called "ogr_all".

 	CREATE SCHEMA fgdball;

 	IMPORT FOREIGN SCHEMA ogr_all
+		FROM SERVER fgdbtest
-		FROM server fgdbtest INTO fgdball;
+        INTO fgdball;

-### Importing a subset of tables
+### Import a Subset of Tables

 Not all OGR data sources have a concept of schema, so we use the remote schema string as a prefix to match OGR layers.
 The matching is case sensitive, so make sure casing matches your layer names.

 For example, the following will only import tables that start with *CitiesIn*.
 As long as you quote, you can handle true schemaed databases such as SQL Server or PostgreSQL by using something like *"dbo."*

 	CREATE SCHEMA fgdbcityinf;

 	IMPORT FOREIGN SCHEMA "CitiesIn"
-		FROM server fgdbtest INTO fgdbcityinf;

-### Preserving case and special characters in column names and table names

-By default, when `IMPORT FOREIGN SCHEMA` is run on an OGR foreign data server, the table names and column names are laundered (meaning all upper case is converted to lowercase and special characters such as spaces are replaced with "_").

-This is not desirable in all cases.
-You can override this behavior with two `IMPORT FOREIGN SCHEMA` options specific to `ogr_fdw` servers: `launder_column_names` and `launder_table_names`.

-To preserve casing and other funky characters in both column names and table names, do the following:

-	CREATE SCHEMA fgdbcitypreserve;
-	IMPORT FOREIGN SCHEMA ogr_all
-		FROM server fgdbtest INTO fgdbpreserve
+		FROM SERVER fgdbtest
-		OPTIONS (launder_table_names 'false', launder_column_names 'false') ;

-### Importing subset of layers using LIMIT and EXCEPT

-Note: `LIMIT TO` and `EXCEPT` clauses should use table names that reflect the laundering mode in use.

-By default, table and column names are laundered and will not have mixed case or weird characters.
+        INTO fgdbcityinf;

+You can also use PostgreSQL clauses `LIMIT TO` and `EXCEPT` to restrict the tables you are importing.

 	CREATE SCHEMA fgdbcitysub;

 	-- import only layer called Cities
 	IMPORT FOREIGN SCHEMA ogr_all
         LIMIT TO(cities)
-		FROM server fgdbtest INTO fgdbcitysub ;
+		FROM server fgdbtest
+        INTO fgdbcitysub ;

 	-- import only layers not called Cities or Countries IMPORT FOREIGN SCHEMA ogr_all
         EXCEPT (cities, countries)
-		FROM server fgdbtest INTO fgdbcitysub;
+		FROM server fgdbtest
+        INTO fgdbcitysub;

 	-- With table laundering turned off, need to use exact layer names DROP SCHEMA IF EXISTS fgdbcitysub CASCADE;

+    -- import with un-laundered table name
 	IMPORT FOREIGN SCHEMA ogr_all
     	LIMIT TO("Cities")
+		FROM server fgdbtest
+        INTO fgdbcitysub
-		FROM server fgdbtest INTO fgdbcitysub OPTIONS (launder_table_names 'false') ;
+        OPTIONS (launder_table_names 'false') ;

+#### Mixed Case and Special Characters

+In general, PostgreSQL prefers table names with [simple numbers and letters](http://www.postgresql.org/docs/9.5/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS), no punctuation or special characters.

+By default, when `IMPORT FOREIGN SCHEMA` is run on an OGR foreign data server, the table names and column names are "laundered" -- all upper case is converted to lowercase and special characters such as spaces and punctuation are replaced with "_".

+Laundering is not desirable in all cases.
+You can override this behavior with two `IMPORT FOREIGN SCHEMA` options specific to `ogr_fdw` servers: `launder_column_names` and `launder_table_names`.

+To preserve casing and other funky characters in both column names and table names, do the following:

+	CREATE SCHEMA fgdbcitypreserve;

+	IMPORT FOREIGN SCHEMA ogr_all
+		FROM SERVER fgdbtest
+        INTO fgdbpreserve
+		OPTIONS (
+            launder_table_names 'false',
+            launder_column_names 'false'
+            ) ;

+###  GDAL Options

+The behavior of your GDAL/OGR connection can be altered by passing GDAL `config_options` to the connection when you set up the server.
+Must GDAL/OGR drivers have some specific behaviours that are controlled by configuration options.
+For example, the "[ESRI Shapefile](http://www.gdal.org/drv_shapefile.html)" driver includes a `SHAPE_ENCODING` option that controls the character encoding applied to text data.

+Since many Shapefiles are encoded using LATIN1, and most PostgreSQL databases are encoded in UTF-8, it is useful to specify the encoding to get proper handling of special characters like accents.

+    CREATE SERVER myserver_latin1
+      FOREIGN DATA WRAPPER ogr_fdw
+      OPTIONS (
+        datasource '/tmp/test',
+        format 'ESRI Shapefile',
+        config_options 'SHAPE_ENCODING=LATIN1' );

+If you are using GDAL 2.0 or higher, you can also pass "open options" to your OGR foreign data wrapper, using the `open_options` parameter.
+In GDAL 2.0, the global "SHAPE_ENCODING" option has be superceded by a driver-specific "ENCODING" option, which can be called like this:

+    CREATE SERVER myserver_latin1
+      FOREIGN DATA WRAPPER ogr_fdw
+      OPTIONS (
+        datasource '/tmp/test',
+        format 'ESRI Shapefile',
+        open_options 'ENCODING=LATIN1' );